texjporg/babel-japanese/README.md

 2) Process documentation, japanese.dtx and japanese-sample.tex, as you wish.
-japanese.dtx can be processed with pLaTeX, upLaTeX or LuaLaTeX. japanese-sample.tex is written for pLaTeX.
+japanese.dtx can be processed with pLaTeX, upLaTeX or LuaLaTeX. japanese-sample.tex is written for pLaTeX or LuaLaTeX.

+If you use lualatex:

+        lualatex japanese.dtx
+        lualatex japanese-sample.tex

+If you use platex:

         platex -kanji=utf8 japanese.dtx
         dvipdfmx japanese.dvi